appindesign/M-Time-Series/readme.md

 - `interval` The interval between co-ordinates on the timeline.
 - `roundingMode`  The rounding mode - up, down or nearest (as described in Microsoft Learn, [RoundingMode.Type](https://learn.microsoft.com/en-us/powerquery-m/roundingmode-type)).

-*Return* The rounded timestamp as type any (to cater for the different temporal types).
+*Return* The function returns the rounded timestamp as type date, datetime or datetimezone.

 ## Values Preparation
 ### fnSignificantFigures